retenet/tunle/README.md

 # How to Use

-Copy one of the samples configs from `configs`
+Copy one of the samples configs from `configs` for OpenVPN

 ```bash
 docker run -d \